Insertions of primary knee prostheses – contacts per 1,000 inhabitants, 50 years and older

-For patients aged 50 and older, 7,503 knee prostheses were implanted in 2022, increasing to 8,562 in 2024.
+For patients aged 50 and older, 7,503 knee prostheses were inserted in 2022, increasing to 8,562 in 2024.
 This corresponds to a 14% increase.
-There was a slight decline in the number of surgeries during the pandemic year 2020.
-After the pandemic, the level has been higher than before.
+There was a small decline in the number of surgeries in the pandemic year 2020.
+After the pandemic, the level is higher than before.
+The figures include both total and partial prostheses.
+The proportion of partial prostheses has shown a steady increase over time, rising from 12% in 2015 to 18% in 2024.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist healthcare services.
 The data includes activities in public hospitals and private hospitals providing publicly funded services.

-Where the patient was treated is divided into three categories:
+The place of treatment is divided into three categories:

 In order to compare the catchment areas and between years, the rates have been adjusted for gender and age.
 The adjustment was done using the direct method with the countrys population in 2023 as the reference population.